Brehon B. Somervell: Between the wars

-In 1935, Somervell was appointed as head of the Works Project Administration in New York City.
+In 1935, Somervell was appointed as head of the Works Progress Administration in New York City.
 Over the next three and a half years he spent $10,000,000 a month on Great Depression relief works.
 The biggest project was the construction of what became LaGuardia Airport.
 Somervell established a reputation as a man who could handle projects involving hundreds of thousands of people and hundreds of millions of dollars.
 Early in his administration he worked to repair relations with labor unions and left-wing groups that had suffered under his strongly anti-Communist predecessor Victor F. Ridder.
 He stated he had no objection to picketing of WPA headquarters.
 He also downplayed talk of a “Red menace” in the New York WPA, once declaring that "I wouldn't know a Red if I saw one, and wouldn't do anything about it if I did."

 Somervell's relations with WPA's arts program were particularly difficult.
 When Congress in 1940 required all WPA workers to sign a loyalty oath an increasingly anti-Communist Somervell ordered a deeper investigation of even those arts project workers who had signed the oath.
 He also began a program of censoring the content of WPA-financed murals and other art, giving instructions to “guard against anything in which the main idea is social content, rather than artistic value, and eliminate anything that may savor of propaganda, and to see that the project devotes itself to art and not politics.”
 In his most controversial decision, in July 1940 he ordered the burning of three out of four murals on the history of aviation at Floyd Bennett Field in Brooklyn because of the inclusion of supposed Communist symbols.